If you'd like your existing phone numbers to be answered by Ringio, one solution is to port your numbers to our service.

 The porting process works as follows for phone numbers:

-- Also attach a recent bill from your existing provider to prove that we have your permission to port the numbers.
+- Also get a recent bill from your existing provider that we can use to prove that we have your permission to port the numbers.

 - Complete and return the following form: Fax number porting form (.PDF)